 Report scope can be customized per your requirements.
 Click here.

-The food available on a flight is usually free of charge on full-service European airlines and on almost all long-distance flights.
 Meals are expected to be the dominant food type in the European inflight catering market during the forecast period.
 However, their share is not far from the bakery and confectionery segment, whose share in the European inflight catering market is particularly more than that of the other regions, as the passengers from the region prefer bread and other baked items in most of their dining.
 The inflight dinners for most of the European airlines include meat (most commonly chicken or beef), a salad or vegetable, a small roll, bread, cheese, and a dessert.
-During morning flights, cooked breakfast or a lighter, continental-style meal is provided.
-On certain long-haul flights (and short/medium haul flights within Europe), breakfast usually includes confectionaries like pancakes, along with eggs and other traditional breakfast foods, such as sausages, fruits, and grilled tomatoes.
+During morning flights, cooked breakfast or a lighter continental-style meal is provided.
+On certain long-haul flights (and short-/medium-haul flights within Europe), breakfast usually includes confectionaries, like pancakes, along with eggs and other traditional breakfast foods, such as sausages, fruits, and grilled tomatoes.
 Airlines are investing significantly in inflight meals and many airlines are offering a choice of pre-bookable inflight meals and discounts for early booking by passengers.
 European airlines, such as British Airways and Air France, hire high-profile chefs specifically responsible for overlooking the meal production, designing of menus, and quality of the dishes prepared, in order to meet the increase in passengers’ demands over the quality of the meals.
 Such developments are expected to further bolster the prospects of the meals segment during the forecast period.

 To understand key trends, Download Sample Report